cbrnr/sleepecg/doc/source/index.md

 ```

 # SleepECG
-SleepECG {{ version }} provides tools for sleep stage classification when [EEG](https://en.wikipedia.org/wiki/Electroencephalography) signals are not available.
+SleepECG provides tools for sleep stage classification when [EEG](https://en.wikipedia.org/wiki/Electroencephalography) signals are not available.
 Based only on [ECG](https://en.wikipedia.org/wiki/Electrocardiography) (and to a lesser extent also movement data), SleepECG provides functions for
 - downloading and reading open polysomnography datasets,
 - detecting heartbeats from ECG signals, and
 - classifying sleep stages (which includes the entire preprocessing, feature extraction, and classification pipeline).